SeaDve/Kooha/README.md

 There are many possibilities on why it may not be working.
 You may not have the runtime requirements mentioned below installed, or your distro doesn't support it.
-For troubleshooting purposes the [screen cast compatibility page](https://github.com/emersion/xdg-desktop-portal-wlr/wiki/Screencast-Compatibility) of `xdg-desktop-portal-wlr` wiki may be helpful in determining if your distro has support for it out of the box.
+For troubleshooting purposes, the [screencast compatibility page](https://github.com/emersion/xdg-desktop-portal-wlr/wiki/Screencast-Compatibility) of `xdg-desktop-portal-wlr` wiki may help determine if your distro has support for it out of the box.
 If it does, but it still doesn't work, you can also check for the [troubleshooting checklist](https://github.com/emersion/xdg-desktop-portal-wlr/wiki/%22It-doesn't-work%22-Troubleshooting-Checklist).

 ## ⚙️ Experimental Features

-These features are disabled default due to stability issues and possible performance degradation.
+These features are disabled by default due to stability issues and possible performance degradation.
 However, they can be enabled manually by running Kooha with `KOOHA_EXPERIMENTAL` env var set to `1`. (e.g. `KOOHA_EXPERIMENTAL=1 flatpak run io.github.seadve.Kooha`).

-### Enable hardware accelerated encoding and other encoders
+### Enable hardware-accelerated encoding and other encoders

 Together with `KOOHA_EXPERIMENTAL` env var, it is also needed to set `GST_VAAPI_ALL_DRIVERS` to `1` to enable the needed drivers.